HeyPublisher/heypublisher-submission-manager/readme.txt

 == Upgrade Notice ==

+= 2.0.0 =

+* Finally got around to that redesign everyone has been begging us for :)
+* You should upgrade because this version is so, so much better than the previous versions.

 = 1.5.1 =

-* Pompt for writer bio when not present during submission process.
+* Prompt for writer bio when not present during submission process.

 = 1.5.0 =